 Funding intermediaries have not endeared themselves to Delta civil society.
 Perhaps due to a hangover from the Nargis response and a reaction to the few INGOs that have remained in the Delta, most of the CSOs we met expressed a clear preference for direct relationships with donors.
-The most frequently-cited issues with intermediaries are: lack of budget transparency; dis-respect for local priorities and knowledge; “too many deductions”: and little acknowledgement of the “core costs” of CSOs.
+The most frequently-cited issues with intermediaries are: lack of budget transparency; disrespect for local priorities and knowledge; “too many deductions”; and little acknowledgement of the “core costs” of CSOs.
 For now, LIFT is seen as a donor.

 Relative civil society capacity is medium to high.
-While they are clearly programme and mission-led, these CSOs all have sufficient experience of administration and finance to be directly contracting for external funds through a small-grants window.
-They are all active in strengthening the social aspects of livelihoods-systems in the Delta.
+While they are clearly programme and mission-led, these CSOs all have sufficient experience of administration and finance to receive external funds through a small grants window.
+They are all active in strengthening the social aspects of livelihoods systems in the Delta.
 They are all engaged in both people-government and people-to-people work.
 The latter is an essential grants-component to build on their strengths of constituency, responsiveness and local-ness.

 4.2 CIVIL SOCIETY IN THE UPLANDS